 When will Twitter start enforcing this with third parties like Sendible?

 a) On March 23rd, 2018 you will no longer be able to send or schedule social media posts to more than one Twitter account at the same time.
-This includes Queues, Bulk Uploads, Service Lists and RSS Auto-Posters.
+This includes Queues, Bulk Uploads, Profile Lists and RSS Auto-Posters.

 Will this apply to posts that I’ve already scheduled?